Overview - Portugal – (New!) Family, Culture, Wine & Cooking

 |Pastaniscas de Bacalhau – Fried Cod Cakes||Minho Style Rojões – Fried Pork Loin||Batatas a Murro - Roasted and Smashed Potatoes with Olive Oil and Sea Salt||Minho Style Red Vinho Verde Rabanadas – Minho Style French Toast with Red Wine and Honey Syrup|

-Today, we’ll head to the private enclave of Carmen, whose family has been making this style of local flour and cornmeal bread for generations.
-It is all hands-on in Carmen’s bake-house, where we’ll mix the flour, knead the dough, prepare the loaves and put them in her wood-burning oven.
-The results of which we will all share at a family and friends’ dinner, here at Carmen’s house.
+On the day we go to the private estate in Baltar, Ricardo's mother will help us make a local flour and cornmeal bread that has been a staple in their family for generations.
+It is all hands-on,l where we’ll mix the flour, knead the dough, prepare the loaves and put them in the wood-burning oven.
+The results of which we will all share at a family and friends’ dinner, here in the Baltar estate home.

 When we visit our friends at their private estate in Baltar, we will work with Antonia to prepare our dessert for the night.
 This sweet cake has a pasta base, but is made with sugar, eggs, milk and cinnamon.
 Typically, this dessert is prepared during the holiday season, but with special guests coming, it is like a holiday for everyone, any time of year!